-Wings over Waukesha will feature some of the best aerobatics performers in the country, including Mike Vaknin Extra 300 aerobatics, Greg Koontz Comedy Routine, and Gene Soucy and Teresa Stokes Wing Walking Aerobatics!.
+Wings over Waukesha will feature some of the best aerobatics performers in the country, including John Mohr, Mike Vaknin Extra 300 aerobatics, Greg Koontz Comedy Routine, and Gene Soucy and Teresa Stokes Wing Walking Aerobatics!.
 World War II and contemporary military aircraft will also perform, along with sky divers and much more!

 |B-17 Fact Sheet B-17 History Sheet